awillig/dcp-vardis/dcp-vardis-project/specification/dcp-datatypes.md

   `String`.
 For the remainder of the name we often adopt the camel case convention.

-- For data types that will be included in packets (referred to as **transmissible data types**) we will usually indicate their width (as a number of bits) and, where relevant, their precise representation.
+  For data types that will be included in packets (referred to as **transmissible data types**, see below) we will sometimes indicate their width (as a number of bits) and, where relevant, their precise representation.
+In other cases, the width of a transmissible data type can be chosen by implementers as an integral multiple of one byte.
 For data types not to be included in packets (**non-transmissible data types**) we will not provide any details about their representation and leave it to the implementation.